 But enough of self-congratulation, let’s move on with our offers that are very important for our marketing segmentation strategy: We have a training course and 3 packages of our marketing automation software for SaaS companies.

 First step of marketing segmentation strategy: 5 basic segments

 So it’s simple: we segmented our prospects and clients according to our offers.

 Yes, this is how we launched.
 Super simple, understandable.
-The problem of it: does not allow us send personalized messages.
+The problem with it: does not allow us to send personalized messages.

 Second step of marketing segmentation strategy: 5 segments for every buyer personas